 Mixpanel adds the user name and address to the user’s profile.

 Mixpanel provides five data types to set a user’s properties: string, numeric, boolean, date, and list type.
-You can use those data types to set your own user properties.
-For example, you could set user properties such as: date of last purchase, number of purchases, subscription status, or total amount spent.
+You can use those data types to set your own user profile properties.
+For example, you could set user profile properties such as: date of last purchase, number of purchases, subscription status, or total amount spent.

-People Profiles and Messaging
+User Profiles and Messaging

 To create targeted messages or build a journey, you need relevant user information for the notification you chose.
 Mixpanel has reserved user profile properties you can use to target users in messaging.
 Then you can use those User profile properties to filter messages.
 For example, if your app sells shoes, you could filter your properties to target an email to users who bought a particular brand, style, and size.